Jets spoil Julien's Canadiens return with 3-1 victory

 The Jets winger easily stole the puck, skated in on Price and scored Winnipeg's sixth short-handed goal of the season at 4:52.
 Montreal had 18 giveaways in the game.

+''It wasn't a strong game,'' captain Max Pacioretty said. ''We got outplayed, especially in our own end.
+It was tough to create anything offensively when you're playing in your own end.
+That's an area we want to clean up.''

-In one of his first coaching decisions since rejoining the Canadiens, Julien put Alex Galchenyuk on the first line with Alexander Radulov and captain Max Pacioretty.
+In one of his first coaching decisions since rejoining the Canadiens, Julien put Alex Galchenyuk on the first line with Alexander Radulov and Pacioretty.

 That move paid instant dividends on Montreal's first goal on a rarely seen pinch by defenseman Markov.

-The Russian's forecheck on Blake Wheeler forced a giveaway in Winnipeg's zone, with the puck falling right to Galchenyuk.
+The Russian's forecheck on Wheeler forced a giveaway in Winnipeg's zone, with the puck falling right to Galchenyuk.
 The center then found Pacioretty, who gave it back to Markov in the crease for the easy tap-in at 11:04 of the first.

 Pacioretty has seven points in his last four games.

-NOTES: Michael McCarron, recalled from the St. John's IceCaps on Friday, centered the fourth line for Montreal.
+NOTES: Michael McCarron, recalled from the minors on Friday, centered the fourth line for Montreal.
 Davis Desharnais and Sven Andrighetto were healthy scratches. ...
 The Jets have two more games remaining on their four-game road trip. ...
 Markov was also on the ice on Jan.
 18, 2003, when Julien made his coaching debut in his first stint with the Canadiens.

 UP NEXT